 - Is your cap table accurate?

-While it may seem that having an Excel spreadsheet laying out who owns which parts of your company will suffice, investors and their counsel are going to expect to see all the documentation behind each of your grants and prior financing documents, along with the board and stockholder approvals for them.
+While it may seem that having a spreadsheet laying out who owns which parts of your company will suffice, investors and their counsel are going to expect to see all the documentation behind each of your grants and prior financing documents, along with the board and stockholder approvals for them.

 - Are your HR reports accurate?

 Ensuring that your employee documents are in order will help show you have a great team that’s ready to grow your business.
 Make sure each team member has signed their Offer Letter and Confidentiality and Assignment of Inventions Agreement, regardless of what role they play.